tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Making-Custom-Apertures.rst

 .. image:: images/Making-Custom-Apertures_files/Making-Custom-Apertures_20_1.png

 Ok that is much better.
-Lets take a look at the lightcurve data using this aperture.
+Lets take a look at the light curve data using this aperture.

 .. code:: ipython3